Home Sellers Guide to Miami Area Real Estate Market

-9. There is nothing like some color to ad some life to the room.
-Add a touch of color in the living room.
+9. There is nothing like some color to add some life to the room.
+Add a touch of color to the living room.
 A colored afghan or throw on the couch will jazz up a dull room.
 Buy new accent pillows for the sofa.

 10. Some flowering plant put near a window will give character to the room you pass by frequently.

 11. Centerpieces for your tables and these do not need to be large or expansive.
 Use brightly colored fruit or flowers.
 If you already have one make sure that they are clean and look great.